turingschool/try-turing/fe-online-weekend/semantic/index.md

 ## Containers

-Yesterday, we learned about the `<div>` element.
+Earlier, we learned about the `<div>` element.
 We talked about how it can be used to visually group other elements together.

 Sometimes, we use container elements, like a `div` purely to control layout.
 Other times, we group elements together becauase the content is related.
 Consider the screenshots below: